rohini2615/pdsnd_github/README.md

 new_york_city.csv chicago.csv washington.csv

 ### Credits
-hank you to Udacity for creating the challenging project!
+Thank you to Udacity for creating the challenging project!

+### Resources
+www.google.com